 Module 6: The Right to Citizenship

-Part 1: The Israeli Nationality Law (1952) and the Citizenship and Entry into Israel Law (2003)
+Part 1: The Israeli Nationality Law (1952) and the Citizenship and Entry Into Israel Law (2003)

-This module opens with a brief recap of the materia covered in Module 5: The Law of Return.
+This module opens with a brief recap of the material covered in Module 5: The Law of Return.
 The focus then shifts to other ways in which one can be granted Israeli citizenship and addresses the rights of non-Jewish citizens of Israel.

 Activity #1: Discussion of the Israeli Nationality Law (1952) (15-20 min.)